-- 1. Make decisions based upon news value and guided by the Code of Ethics provided by the Society of Professional Journalists, National Scholastic Press Association, Journalism Education Association, or other relevant group; - 2.
+- Make decisions based upon news value and guided by the Code of Ethics provided by the Society of Professional Journalists, National Scholastic Press Association, Journalism Education Association, or other relevant group; - 2.
 Produce media based upon professional standards of accuracy, objectivity, and fairness; - 3.
 Review material to improve sentence structure, grammar, spelling, and punctuation; - 4.
 Check and verify all facts and verify the accuracy of all quotations;

-- In the use of personal opinions, editorial statements, and/or letters to the editor, provide opportunity and space for the expression of differing opinions within the same media to align with the District's media literacy curriculum mandate in 105 ILCS 5/27-20.08; and - 6.
+- 5. In the use of personal opinions, editorial statements, and/or letters to the editor, provide opportunity and space for the expression of differing opinions within the same media to align with the District's media literacy curriculum mandate in 105 1LCS 5/27-20.08; and - 6.
 Include an author's name with any personal opinions and editorial statements, if appropriate.

-Student journalists may not create, produce, or distributeuse school-sponsored media that:
+Student journalists may not create, produce, or distribute school-sponsored media that:

-- 1. Is libelous, slanderous, or obscene; - 2.
-Constitutes an unwarranted invasion of privacy; - 3.
+- 1. Is libelous, slanderous, or obscene; - Constitutes an unwarranted invasion of privacy; - 3.
 Violates federal or State law, including the Constitutional rights of third parties; or - 4.
 Incites students to: - a.
-Commit an unlawful act; - b.
-Violate any of the District's policies, including but not limited to (1) its educational mission in policies 1:30, School District Philosophy and 6:10, Educational Philosophy and Objectives, and (2) speech that is socially inappropriate or inappropriate due to the maturity of the students pursuant to policies 6:65, Student Social and Emotional Development, and 7:180, Prevention of and Response to Bullying, Intimidation, and Harassment;or - c.
+Commit an unlawful act: - b.
+Violate any of the District's policies; or - c.
 Materially and substantially disrupt the orderly operation of the school.

-All school-sponsored media shall comply with the ethics and rules of responsible journalism.
-The District will not engage in prior restraint of material prepared by student journalists for school-sponsored media, unless the material Text that fits into numbers one of the four prohibited categories listed -(1) through four (4) above, in which case will not be tolerated and school officials the Superintendent or designee and/or student media advisers may review, edit, and or delete such media material before publication or distribution of the media.
+The District will not engage in prior restraint of material prepared by student journalists for school-sponsored media, unless the material fits into one of the four prohibited categories listed above, in which case the Superintendent or designee and/or student media adviser may review, edit, and delete such media material before publication or distribution of the media.